The International Year of the Periodic Table, IYPT2019

 Sven Lidin, Dean at Faculty of Science, Lund University

-The number of seats is limited, first come first served.
+The number of seats are limited, first come first served.

 The registration will close on 21 February.